dataux/dataux/backends/elasticsearch/README.md

 MySQL access to Elasticsearch
 --------------------------------
-Elasticserch is awesome, but sometimes querying it, and integrating it into other apps it would be great to have mysql.
+[Elasticsearch](https://www.elastic.co/) is awesome, but sometimes querying it is not, and integrating it into other apps involves custom code.
+It would be great to have mysql and all the tools that talk MySql to be able to access it.

 ## Example Usage
 This example imports a couple hours worth of historical data